TrhRichard/OBS-WebSocket-Luau/README.md

         something that should be considered, went with Zune at first because I liked interacting with websockets more here
 -   [ ] Add support for [pesde](https://pesde.dev/) package manager
--   [ ] Add Moonwave support for documentation
-    -   Probably gonna do it sometime after the first release, for now [OBS WebSocket Protocal](https://github.com/obsproject/obs-websocket/blob/master/docs/generated/protocol.md) can be used for more info regarding requests and stuff

 ## Credits